Source code for pqdict

 return node

-def __len__(self) -> int: """Return number of items in the pqdict.""" return len(self._heap) def __contains__(self, key: Any) -> bool: """Return ``True`` if key is in the pqdict.""" return key in self._position def __iter__(self) -> Iterator[Any]: """Return an iterator over the keys of the pqdict.
+def __len__(self) -> int: """Return number of items in the pqdict.""" return len(self._heap) def __contains__(self, key: object) -> bool: """Return ``True`` if key is in the pqdict.""" return key in self._position def __iter__(self) -> Iterator[KT]: """Return an iterator over the keys of the pqdict.
 The order of iteration is arbitrary!
-Use ``popkeys`` to iterate over keys in priority order. """ for node in self._heap: yield node.key def __getitem__(self, key: Any) -> Any: """Return the priority value of ``key``.
-Raises a ``KeyError`` if not in the pqdict. """ return self._heap[self._position[key]].value # raises KeyError def __setitem__(self, key: Any, value: Any) -> None: """Assign a priority value to ``key``.
-If ``key`` is already in the pqdict, its priority value is updated. """ prio = self._keyfn(value) if self._keyfn else value node = Node(key, value, prio) if key in self._position: heapupdate(self._heap, self._position, self._precedes, node) else: heappush(self._heap, self._position, self._precedes, node) def __delitem__(self, key: Any) -> None: """Remove item.
+Use ``popkeys`` to iterate over keys in priority order. """ for node in self._heap: yield node.key def __getitem__(self, key: KT) -> VT: """Return the priority value of ``key``.
+Raises a ``KeyError`` if not in the pqdict. """ return self._heap[self._position[key]].value # raises KeyError def __setitem__(self, key: KT, value: VT) -> None: """Assign a priority value to ``key``.
+If ``key`` is already in the pqdict, its priority value is updated. """ prio = self._keyfn(value) if self._keyfn else value node = Node(key, value, prio) if key in self._position: heapupdate(self._heap, self._position, self._precedes, node) else: heappush(self._heap, self._position, self._precedes, node) def __delitem__(self, key: KT) -> None: """Remove item.
 Raises a ``KeyError`` if key is not in the pqdict. """ if key not in self._position: raise KeyError(key) heappop(self._heap, self._position, self._precedes, self._position[key])

 [docs] def top(self, default: Any = __marker) -> Any: """Return the key of the item with highest priority.
 If ``default`` is provided and pqdict is empty, then return ``default``, otherwise raise ``Empty``. """ if self._heap: return self._heap[0].key elif default is self.__marker: raise Empty("pqdict is empty") else: return default